jiaming-sec/threat-modeling/docs/introduction.md

 - 🗂️ **Prioritize security investments**: Focus on what matters most.
 - 🤝 **Improve team collaboration**: Align security, dev, ops, and product teams.
 - 📈 **Meet compliance goals**: Satisfy standards like ISO 27001, SOC 2, HIPAA, etc.

 ## When Should You Perform Threat Modeling?

-- During the design of a new system or application
+- During the initial system architecture or design phase
-- When significant changes are made to architecture or infrastructure
+- When adding new features or integrating third-party components
-- Before system deployment or release
+- During infrastructure changes (e.g., cloud migration)
-- After a security incident for post-mortem analysis
+- Post-incident analysis or security audits
 ## Who Should Be Involved?

 - **Developers** – for understanding code-level concerns